TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-02-25-5-tips-to-effective-work-with-github-repository.md

 ## 3. Fix Typos with UP

 Have you ever sent a comment with a typo?
-I barely do without, but I always notice after I hit the "send" (or CTRL + Enter).
+I barely do without, and always notice that after I hit the "send" (or CTRL + Enter).

-I always have move mouse cursor to 3 dots in the right corner of the comment, click, select *Edit* and click again.
+Now move your cursor to the 3 dots in the right corner of the comment, click, select *Edit* and click again.

 **No more!**